-Restricted use pesticides will not be applied on or within 500 feet of school property during normal school hours.
+Pesticides will not be applied on the paved surfaces, playgrounds, or playing fields of any school serving grades K-8 during a school day or partial school day when students are in attendance for instructional purposes.
+Additionally, the application of any restricted use pesticides is prohibited on or within 500 feet of school property during normal school hours.
 The Superintendent or designee shall maintain a registry of employees and parents/guardians of students requesting notification before the application of pesticide(s) and notify these people as required by the Structural Pest Control Act, 225 ILCD 235/, and the Lawn Care Products Application and Notice Act, 415 ILCS 65/.